armoniax/history-tools/README.md

   subset of the data within each block; `fill-pg` stores this data.
 There are apps which use `/v1/get_block` incorrectly since their authors didn't realize the blocks miss critical data that their applications need.
+* this fill-pg is recommanded to sync with witness chain node

 `fill-pg` supports both full history and partial history (`trim` option).
 This allows users to make their own tradeoffs.
 They can choose between supporting queries covering the entire